dczmer/davelab/01_developer-productivity/04_tmux/README.md

 # Developer Productivity 04 - `tmux`

-## Objective

-In this module, you will learn how to use `tmux` to manage multiple terminals, and how to reattach to a session if you accidentally close your window.

-There is a lot more to `tmux` than these two topics, but these are the most basic features that you will need to start leveraging terminal multiplexing.

 ## Overview

-Don't struggle with juggling multiple terminal windows, manage them with layouts so you can view them side-by-side, in a grid, or jump between the with a key press.
+Don't struggle managing multiple terminal windows manually, manage them with layouts so you can view them side-by-side, in a grid, or jump between the with a key press.

 All of the terminals that you open in your layout will be saved to the active `session`.
 If you close your terminal window (or if you disconnect from a remote host using `tmux`), then you can re-attach to that `tmux` session and pick up exactly where you left off.

-TODO: screen shot
+> TODO: Include a screen shot here

 From the `tmux` manual pages: